john555/grid-layout/README.md

 # Documentation

-## jQuery alert!
+## Dependencies
-gridLayout depends on jQuery for DOM manipulation.
+-jQuery gridLayout depends on jQuery for DOM manipulation.

 ## How to use
 Include the required files